LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.302.3
+*Released*: 27 March 2023
+- Issue 47569: Remove setting for inheriting permissions for the Site Roles and Assignments

 ### version 2.302.2
 *Released*: 03 March 2023
 - Issue 47306: Resolve Permissions page error by skipping no-resolvable users.